darin-m-myers/Election_Analysis/README.md

 ## Challenege Summary
 The analysis of the election show that:
+- The counties were:
+    - County 1
+    - County 2
 - The voter turnout for each county was:
     - County 1 had "x%" of the total count and "y" number of voters.
     - County 2 had "x%" of the total count and "y" number of voters.